-Relationship with other distributions: as $n \rightarrow \infty$ F-distribution is an asymptotically normal distribution.
+Relationship with other distributions: as $n \to \infty$ F-distribution is an asymptotically normal distribution.

 Student's distribution is used when testing the hypothesis about the mean of a normally distributed population with an unknown variance.
-Recommended bibliography: [2; 5; 7; 9; 11].

 Theme 31.
 Random vectors and laws of their distributions: joint (consistent, marginal and conditional.
 Systems of independent random variables.
 Conditional and marginal numerical characteristics